jdegand/link-sharing-app-frontend/README.md

 - [Stack Overflow](https://stackoverflow.com/questions/60581285/execcommand-is-now-obsolete-whats-the-alternative) - execCommand is now obsolete whats the alternative (there is none.)
 - [Stack Overflow](https://stackoverflow.com/questions/72109664/how-to-show-primeng-tooltip-only-on-click) - how to show primeng tooltip only on click
 - [Stack Overflow](https://stackoverflow.com/questions/74645689/upload-files-using-reactiveforms-and-fileupload-component-angular) - upload files using reactive forms and file upload component angular
+- [Stack Overflow](https://stackoverflow.com/questions/64319089/primeng-listbox-how-to-allow-re-ordering-of-items-via-drag-and-drop) - primeng listbox how to allow reording of items vis drag and drop